danse-inelastic/pyre/docs/pyreTutorials.rst

   $ python hello2.py --name=Bob
   Hello Bob!

-Comparing this to :ref:`the previous example <helloworld1>`, we note a few things are added or modified:
+Comparing this to the :ref:`previous example <helloworld1>`, we note a few things are added or modified:

 * Inventory